YvesCoding/rcpress/packages/docs/docs/guide/markdown.md

 This is a dangerous waring
 :::

-You can also override the default title and use a custom title.
+You can also use a custom title:

 Input: